LonamiWebs/Telethon/client/doc/basic/signing-in.rst

     Once a :class:`Client` instance has been connected, you cannot change the :mod:`asyncio` event loop.
     Methods like :func:`asyncio.run` setup and tear-down a new event loop every time.
     If the loop changes, the client is likely to be "stuck" because its loop cannot advance.

+    If you want to learn how :mod:`asyncio` works under the hood or need an introduction, you can read my own blog post `An Introduction to Asyncio <https://lonami.dev/blog/asyncio/>`_.